FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 A calm but firm note

-If someone online promises “guaranteed cure” without veterinary involvement, treat that as a red flag.
-Modern FIP care can be life-saving, but it’s still real medicine: diagnosis, monitoring, side effect management, and safe sourcing matter.
+If someone online promises a guaranteed cure without veterinary involvement, treat that as a red flag.
+Modern FIP care can absolutely be life-changing, but it is still real medicine, not magic.

-Antivirals are only one part of the picture.
-Many cats with suspected or confirmed FIP need supportive care while their body recovers.
-The goal is to keep your cat hydrated, nourished, comfortable, and closely monitored.
+Antivirals are only one part of the plan.
+Many cats with suspected or confirmed FIP also need supportive care while the body recovers.

 8.1) Nutrition and appetite support

-• If your cat won’t eat, ask your vet about appetite support and nausea control—don’t wait days.
+• If your cat will not eat, ask your vet about appetite and nausea support sooner rather than later

 8.2) Hydration